-The most common chromosome problems include trisomy 21 (Down syndrome), trisomy 18 (Edward syndrome), and trisomy 13 (Patau syndrome).
+The most common chromosome differences include trisomy 21 (Down syndrome), trisomy 18 (Edward syndrome), and trisomy 13 (Patau syndrome).
 All of these disorders affect the baby’s development and range in severity from mild to severe.
 In the process of FTS, 6 markers are used to statistically assess the chance of one of the syndromes.
 These markers all fall under a quality review program through the Fetal Medicine Foundation, to ensure reproducibility, and global uniformity of testing.
 The markers include:

-NT – Nuchal Translucency
+- NT – Nuchal Translucency

-Blood work for PAPP-A and free-beta HCG (proteins in the mother’s blood)
+- Blood work for PAPP-A and free-beta HCG (proteins in the mother’s blood)

-NB – Nasal Bone
+- NB – Nasal Bone

-FHR – Fetal Heart Rate
+- FHR – Fetal Heart Rate

-DV – Ductus Venosus Flow
+- DV – Ductus Venosus Flow